 - LRV:66

-For each color option I’ll give you examples of 3 prints that would work well with Natural Linen as the base color.
-This way you can see how to coordinate fabrics OR wallpaper with your chosen palette.
+With each color option, I’ll also show you 3 prints that would work well with Natural Linen.
+This is how to coordinate fabrics OR wallpaper with your chosen palette.
+You won’t get tired of Natural Linen and that’s a huge plus.

 I found all of these prints on Spoonflower by the way!

-Natural Linen with Denim
+Natural Linen with “Denim”

 I’ve written about Denim before and it’s a nice neutral blue that works so well with other neutrals – those colors that are neither warm or cool.